Treating Hashimoto’s without Thyroid Medication

 Jennifer saw really great results without using very many supplements.

-- Thyroid Hair Regrowth Complex - This product helps improve hair growth in thyroid patients by providing hair follicles with targeted nutrients.
+- Thyroid Hair Regrowth Complex – This product helps improve hair growth in thyroid patients by providing the hair follicles with specific nutrients such as silicon and choline.

-- Thyroid Adrenal Reset Complex - This product helps target both adrenal function, thyroid function, reduces inflammation, and helps improve stress resilience.
+- Thyroid Adrenal Reset Complex – This product helps target adrenal function and thyroid function, reduces inflammation, and helps improve stress resilience.

 Many, if not all, cases of Hashimoto’s are associated with low Vitamin D levels.